 “There have been several attempts to make 3D take off for decades, even generations, and it hasn’t gotten past the novelty stage.
 We were trying to figure out why there hadn’t been more buy-in and didn’t really come up with a good answer.
 She’s happy about it because she has a bad eye and because that 3D stuff doesn’t look right to her.”

-3. McDonald’s Dollar Menu
+3. McDonald’s All-Day Breakfast Menu

 4. The Taco Bell Dog